Ada-Developers-Academy/core-unit-3/lifting-state-up/problem-set-lifting-state-up.md

 ## Practice

-Recreate Sofia's app, so that a user can mark a student as present or not present.
+To help reinforce the concepts from the lesson, we strongly encourage recreating Sofia's app individually from scratch, up to the point where she left off in the last lesson.
+A user should be able to mark a student as present or not present.

+Getting a "feel" for the code required, where it goes, and how it works, will help us build confidence as we continue using React in new applications.

 ### Add a Delete Button